Whirlpool Cabrio Bearing Replacement: Bearing-Only vs. Full Tub Assembly

 Also check: the hub bore.
 If the plastic around the bearing seat is damaged or ovaled out, a new bearing won't seat correctly and you'll be back in a few months.

-Option 2: Full tub assembly replacement
+Option 2: Complete replacement outer tub

 Labor time: 2-3 hours.

-When bearing-only makes sense:
+When the bearing/seal kit makes sense:

-When tub assembly makes sense:
+When the complete tub makes sense:

 - First time doing this model (the learning curve is real)